chibiris/chibiris/README.md

 Enjoy your favorite music artists, movie/tv show characters and pop culture personalities in mini childlike figure.

-Support me on [Patreon](https://patreon.com/chibiris) or [Locals](https://chibiris.locals.com/) or [Paypal]().
+Support me on [Patreon](https://patreon.com/chibiris) &mdash; [Locals](https://chibiris.locals.com/) &mdash; [Paypal]().

 ![ChibiriS](https://pbs.twimg.com/media/Fef5dLCaAAAItKF?format=jpg&name=large)

-## Welcome to ChibiriS「チビリス へようこそ。」
+## Welcome to ChibiriS

 Hi everyone, thanks for visiting my GitHub.

-I create lovable charming chibi characters that makes you smile by exclusive requests from my patrons on Patreon or on direct commission.
+Here you will find lovable charming chibi characters that makes you smile and immerse yourself into the **Chibiverse** and enjoy unique aesthetics and adorable personalities of each chibi character.
+I personally created all chibis either by exclusive requests from my patrons or by direct commission.

-If you love cute little chibi characters, you can now immerse yourself into **Chibishire** (chibi town) and enjoy unique aesthetics and adorable personalities of each chibi character.
-And please don't forget to like, leave a  comment, share, and follow me to receive all interesting future updates.
+If you love cute little chibi, please don't forget to like, comment, share, and subscribe or follow ChibiriS to receive all interesting future updates.

-I love you and I genuinely appreciate all of your support.
-I'm looking forwards to talk to you.
+I genuinely appreciate all of your support and I'm looking forwards to share my work with you.

-Much love and bye,
+Have a wonderfulday, much love and bye,

-C
+ChibiriS

-## Social media「ソーシャルメディア」
+## Social media

  Patreon [ChibiriS](https://patreon.com/chibiris),
  Twitter [@chibiris808](https://twitter.com/chibiris808),